snac-cooperative/snac_eac_cpf_utils/readme.md

     ...
     </record>

-Naturally, the XSLT script oclc_marc2cpf.xsl expects an outer '<collection>' element.
+Naturally, the XSLT script oclc_marc2cpf.xsl expects an outer `<collection>` element.
 If you have a smaller data set, you may not need the Perl scripts at all.